Date: 23 October 2014. Renting versus Selling.

 some the rentals have worked well, many times it denigrates into a

 nightmare.
-And don't forget you're underway and far from the source
+And do not forget you are underway and far from the source

 of the problem.
-Resolving issues when you're in the neighborhood are
+Resolving issues when you are close by is

 one thing.
 Try being 1,000 miles away at anchor off Bahia Honda.